Tibial Plateau Leveling Osteotomy (TPLO) Homecare Instructions

 If there are any signs of general illness including vomiting, depression, fever, refusal to eat, or if any questions or concerns arise, please do not hesitate to call our office.

-They will be sent home with an oral analgesic.
+They will be sent home with an oral analgesic and sedative.

 Their prognosis for a return to normal function is good.
 The knee is now stable and they should gradually begin using the limb over the next 3 to 5 days.
 During the second month of healing, leg use will continue to improve and muscles will strengthen.